 This LED will remain lit the entire time that the Normally Open switch is closed.
-The LED will be turned off immediately after resetting the switch (to the Normally Open position), or any time that the IDM is turned "Off".
+The LED will be turned off immediately after resetting the switch (to the Normally Open position), or any time that the IDM is turned to OFF.

-If the switch remains closed, and the IDM is turned "On", the SERVICE LED will be turned "On" again after the 2 (± 1) minute ignore delay.
+If the switch remains closed, and the IDM is turned to ON, the SERVICE LED will be turned to ON again after the 2 (± 1) minute ignore delay.

-This LED being turned "On", will have no other affect on unit operation.
+This LED being turned to ON will have no other affect on unit operation.
 It is an indicator only.